 Bard in the (Virtual) Classroom

-Bring an engaging, interactive experience with Shakespeare to your online classroom!
+Bring an engaging, interactive experience with Shakespeare to your classroom!
 Actors from Bard Education will share their enthusiasm and insights about performing Shakespeare.
-Due to COVID-related school closures, this experience is available at no cost for the remainder of the 2019/2020 school year.
+Given the unique challenges that schools face during the current public health crisis, this experience is available at no cost for a limited time.

 To book a Bard in the (Virtual) Classroom session, please fill in the form below.

 After submitting your request, our School Programs Assistant will get in touch to confirm your booking.
 If you have any questions, please contact firstname.lastname@example.org.